mike-thompson-day8/cljsbuild-none-test-seed/README.md

 Phantomjs
 --------------------

-If the browser is not your thing, or you need to automate deployments etc, you can use phantomjs on the command line.
+If the browser is not your thing, you can use phantomjs on the command line.

 Imagine for a minute that your project.clj contained this cljsbuild spec involving `:optimizations :none`: